Skip to Content

 The known: 2024 election results and expiring Tax Cuts and Jobs Act (TCJA)

 From a tax standpoint, the 2024 election has been monitored with considerable attention for the past few years.
 The driver of that attention was the fact that most of the TCJA, enacted under the first Trump administration in 2017, is scheduled to expire on Dec.
 31, 2025.
-Accordingly, the election results would determine which presidential candidate is in office in Congress and the White House for the crucial negotiations over the extension of the TCJA.
+Accordingly, the election results would determine who is in office in Congress and the White House for the crucial negotiations over the extension of the TCJA.

 The 2024 election results have now clarified that the Republican party will retain its narrow majority in the House, gain a three-seat majority in the Senate, and President-elect Trump will return to the White House for a second term.
 What does that mean?
 In short, Republican priorities, including an extension of portions of the TCJA and various new tax proposals, can now be advanced through an expedited congressional process.